findkit/findkit/packages/docs/docs/ui/index.md

 Feature highlights:

-- "Search as you type"
+- "Search as you type" experience
 - Accessibile
 - Search result groupping
 - Customizable
 - Automatic lazy loading

+For more detailed description checkout the [Technical Description](/ui/tech) page.

 The library can installed by hot linking it from our CDN or by bundling from the npm-package.
 See the [setup](/ui/setup) page for details.